Hanna-Hinn/TicTacToe/README.md

-# TicTacToe
+ #TicTacToe

- TicTacToe Game in Java\n
+ TicTacToe Game in Java

- The Game consists of 2 modes:\n
+ The Game consists of 2 modes:

   1.)
-Single Player VS AI\n
+Single Player VS AI

   2.)
-2 Players\n
+2 Players

- The AI is made using MinMax Algorthim\n
+ The AI is made using MinMax Algorthim

  The AI never loses.